 I wasn’t a fully breastfeeding mother and thanks to our society for formula shaming the mother!
 Needless to say, I was at the receiving end.
 The guilt of not being able to breastfeed tore me apart.
 This, I realized, was one of the triggers.

 The stretch mark riddled saggy belly was enough to break hell loose.
-I envied women with a flawless body, despised the perfect looking moms on social media and hated my self.
+I envied women with flawless bodies, despised the perfect-looking moms on social media, and hated myself.